 - Post-Award Changes (PAC): OSP staff create these to manage any award changes made after the initial receipt.

-- Other Forms (OTH): GCA staff create these to record and track forms related to setting up new budgets in addition to Funding Actions and Post-Award Changes.
+- Other Forms (OTH): GCA staff create these to record and track forms related to setting up new budgets in addition to Advances, Funding Actions and Post-Award Changes.